 Companies even go so far as to indirectly attack themselves in order to pretend that they support a fashionable political cause.
-During the Coronavirus pandemic and subsequent lockdown, many small businesses came under threat of closure and bankruptcy, thus it became socially-politically popular to support small, independent businesses.
-Coca-Cola latched onto this trend with posters which promoted “shopping local” – this is a multinational organisation which single handedly offers more than five-hundred brands in over two-hundred countries, generating a revenue of over 37 billion US Dollars in 2019.
-A multinational company of this size is the antithesis of “shopping local”, and clearly has no genuine interest in the success of small businesses who are being crippled under the economic strain of the lockdown.
-We could go so far as to say that this is an insulting message, coming from an far-reaching conglomerate, whose sole purpose is to generate unfathomable amounts of wealth.
+During the Coronavirus pandemic and subsequent lockdown, many small businesses came under threat of closure and bankruptcy, thus it became socially politically popular to support small, independent businesses.
+Coca-Cola latched onto this trend with posters that promoted “shopping local” – this is a multinational organisation that single-handedly offers more than five hundred brands in over two hundred countries, generating a revenue of over 37 billion US Dollars in 2019.
+A multinational company of this size is the antithesis of “shopping local”, and clearly has no genuine interest in the success of small businesses that are being crippled under the economic strain of the lockdown.
+We could go so far as to say that this is an insulting message, coming from a far-reaching conglomerate, whose sole purpose is to generate unfathomable amounts of wealth.

 In conclusion, companies just conform to what is popular on social media, even if it is not popular nationwide.
 Following the loudest online voices is their ploy to appear attractive and more in touch with their target audience.
 This is in fact an abuse of genuine political concerns, diluting the online political space with false support, and misrepresenting the company by creating a disingenuous image.
 Most companies will support whichever political cause is trending online at the time, often regardless of their own views.
 This is exactly why we may someday see massive corporations increasingly regurgitate a pro-Localist message, so long as Local Matters continues to promote and increase the popularity of its principles.